aspose-words/Aspose.Words-API-References-Tutorials/content/english/python-net/document-structure-and-content-manipulation/document-vba-macros/_index.md

 ## Getting Started with Aspose.Words for Python

 To embark on this automation journey, you need to have Aspose.Words for Python installed.
-You can download it from the official [Aspose website](https://releases.aspose.com/words/python/).
+You can download it from the  [Aspose website](https://releases.aspose.com/words/python/).
 Once installed, you can initiate your Python project and import the necessary modules.

 ```python
 import aspose.words